warning Coming soon – PHH Mortgage is changing its name! right arrow

 Flood insurance may be waived only if FEMA has issued either a Letter of Map Amendment (LOMA) or Letter of Map Revision (LOMR).
 Complete documentation including a revised Flood Certification with matching flood zone information must be included in the closed Loan File.

-If any insurance premiums are due in 45 days or less at the time of PHH purchasing the loan, the Seller is responsible for the payment prior to the purchasing of the loan.
-The Seller is responsible for any penalties and/or interest due to a late payment.
-The Seller is also responsible for any losses or damages that result from providing PHH with incorrect premium and/or due date information.
+If any insurance premiums are due in 45 days or less at the time of PHH purchasing the loan, the Client is responsible for the payment prior to the purchasing of the loan.
+The Client is responsible for any penalties and/or interest due to a late payment.
+The Client is also responsible for any losses or damages that result from providing PHH with incorrect premium and/or due date information.

 The minimum amount of coverage required for all common elements is the lower of the following: